grammyjs/website/site/docs/guide/context.md

 type MyContext = Context & FlavorA & FlavorB & FlavorC;
 ```

-The order of context flavors does not matter, you can combine them in any order you like.
+The order of context flavors does not matter; you can combine them in any order you like.

 Multiple [transformative context flavors](#transformative-context-flavors) can also be combined: